Sweden: Police develop their own spyware

 The decision was announced by Swedish Interior Minister Mikael Damberg at a press conference on Tuesday 22 October.

-The new techniques to be acquired by the Swedish police are part of a 34-point plan to upgrade law enforcement powers to investigate gangs or violent crimes.
+The new technical capabilities that the Swedish police will acquire are part of an 34 plan for upgrading law enforcement powers to investigate gangs or violent crimes.

-Damberg said providing police with these techniques to intercept encrypted communications was one of the top priorities, as they were unable to track criminal groups that frequently use like Signal and WhatsApp to coordinate their operations.
+Damberg said that providing these techniques to the police to stop encrypted communications was one of the top priorities, as they could not attend criminal groups that frequently use services like Signal and WhatsApp to coordinate their operations.

 According to ZDNet the minister told the local press [1, 2, 3, 4] that 90% of all communications that the police have tried to intercept for investigations in recent years have been encrypted.